-In 2018, 53 babies have died in hot cars.
+In 2018 and 2019, more than 50 babies have died in hot cars.
 That is one death every eight days.

 More than 25 hospitals have approved the Baby Safety Snap and give to parents with children that visit the hospital.
 This includes three children's hospitals.

 The Baby Safety Snap lanyard helps drivers remember that they have a “BABY IN CAR”.
-It was recently featured on a Good Morning America Cover Story.
+It was featured on a Good Morning America Cover Story (advance to 2:04).
 Attached to the highly visible lanyard is metal tab that fits all baby seat buckles.
 It snaps into the baby seat buckle when the seat is not occupied.
 When the baby is placed in the seat, the driver will remove the tab from the buckle and place the lanyard around their neck.
 The baby is then buckled into the seat.

 The driver wears the lanyard until they reach their destination.
 The driver then removes the lanyard, unbuckles the baby, and snaps the lanyard's metal tab back into the buckle for the next driver.
 The baby is safe and leaves the vehicle with the driver.

 If the baby is forgotten, the highly visible Baby Safety Snap lanyard still worn by the driver will remind the driver, family members, coworkers and even strangers on the street that there is a “BABY IN CAR".